-From the architect.
+Text description provided by the architects.
 This large block of 8 flats merges smoothly into the heterogeneity of the Impasse Daunay cul-de-sac.

 Facing the street, the textured glass skin covering the facades pays discreet homage to the glass walls of the artists’ studios in this Père Lachaise neighbourhood.